 This option lets you customise the subject of the email message which will be sent when a remote, CRON or front-end backup succeeds.
-You can use the backup naming variables, e.g. [HOST] for the domain name of your site and [DATE] for the current date and time stamp.
+You can use the same variables you can use in file names, i.e. [HOST] for the domain name of your site and [DATE] for the current date and time stamp.
 Leave blank to use the generic default option.